In our store

 Biographies

-Middle and high school students are frequently assigned to read biographies, and may be stumped when trying to choose a subject.
-Nevertheless, biographies can also prove to be popular leisure reading choices for adolescents, as they often focus on people who have overcome adversities — a theme teens are drawn to again and again.
+Biographies are on lots of school booklists, but they can also be popular leisure reading choices for teens.
+They often feature real-life characters who have overcome adversity—a theme teens are drawn to again and again.
 This list features biographies of the famous, infamous, and not-so-famous!

 A Long Way Gone: Memoirs of a Boy Soldier